mdamire/bankid-6/README.md

 Cancels an ongoing sign or auth order.
 If used from same client instance when order was initiated, it doesn't require any parameters

-- `orderRef` Optional.
-String.
-If given then corresponding order will be cancelled.
+- `orderRef` *Optional*. *str*.
+Can be found in response object from any order initiator methods.
+If given then corresponding order result will be requested.
 Usefull when the method is being used from different client instance than where the order was started.

 **Return:** `BankIdCancelResponse`